Hear the Nats on WHEE this afternoon

 Nats play the Mets at home this afternoon

-The Mets beat the Nats in the first game Saturday 11-9 and the Nats won the nightcap 4-3.
-The Nats are 56-79 on the season, 15 games behind the first-place Braves.
+The Mets beat the Nats Sunday 13-6.
+The Nats are 56-80 on the season, 16 games behind the first-place Braves.
 The Nats have won 2 out of their last 10 games.
+There are 26 games left in the season.
 Washington hosts the Mets today at 1:05 p.m.
 Hear all the action on WHEE-AM1370 or on our listener line at 631-359-9074.